Loss of smell and taste lingers for COVID-19 patients | DW | 19.02.2021

 "Chemesthsis loss does not occur without smell and taste also being hurt," Niv said.

-For Ricky, this was the strangest part of his experience with the loss of his senses.
+For Ricky Thomson, this was the strangest part of his experience with the loss of his senses.

 "When my taste was coming back it was all over the place, some things would make me sick out of nowhere," he said.
 "Now [after COVID] I can eat olives and capsicum because their intensity has really toned down, whereas before I wasn't a fan at all."